Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 Duque de Medinaceli 2.
 Tel.
 91/429-4951.
 Open weekdays 9-7, Sat.
 9-1.

-The city tourism office on the Plaza Mayor has JUST been relocated to the other side of the Plaza so expect it to be "new and improved".
+The Main city tourism office on the Plaza Mayor's northern side of the Plaza.
 Tel.
 91/366-5477.
 Open weekdays 10-8, Sat.
 10-2.
+There, multilingual attendants offer advice and maps of the city.

 In the United Kingdom, the Spanish National Tourist Office has an information line (57-58 St. James's St., London SW1A 1LD, tel.
 0891/669-920, fax 0171/629-4257).